javaspringexamples/springJPAPersistenceUnit/README.md

 # springJPAPersistenceUnit
-This example presents the basic concept of using PersistenceContext in Spring.
+This example presents the basic concept of using PersistenceUnit in Spring.

 The technologies used are :
  - Spring 4.3.18